 Related: Visit our DJI Osmo Pocket review for a pocket-sized vlogging camera

-What we loved most was is Super Macro Mode, which gave us the opportunity to shoot highly detailed images on objects very close, as close as 1cm away from the lens.
+What we loved most was Super Macro Mode, which allowed us to shoot highly detailed images on objects very close, as close as 1cm away from the lens.
 With the Optical Image Stabilization, blurring was basically non-existent, nor did it seem to affect shutter speed.
 Although, if your camera is having power issues, you may want to know how to change a digital camera battery.

 We weren’t very impressed by the S8600’s 720p HD video.
 The standard is 1080p, as you’d find on the Fujifilm FinePix XP130, Fujifilm XQ2, and the Nikon Coolpix S9900.
 Plenty of content creators still use 720p, however (more than you’d think).
 It’s shot at 30 frames per second, with a 16:9 ratio.
-As an added bonus, the 10 artistic effects came in handy for unique vlogging projects.
+As a bonus, the 10 artistic effects came in handy for unique vlogging projects.

-Related: Check our our GoPro Hero4 Silver camera review
+Related: Check out our GoPro Hero4 Silver camera review

 For the same price, you could purchase a Canon PowerShot SX610 HS.
 Like the S8600, it’s too concerned with images, but it has a dedicated video button, 1080p FHD, more megapixels, and is much smaller in size.
 Its digital zoom is only half of what the S8600 Digital Camera offers, but is still an overall better camera.
 For action shots, consider the GoPro Hero5 Session.